jeqo/demos-common/README.md

 # demos-common
-Project containing various JVM projects used by Confluent, Inc demos and examples.
+Contains various JVM projects used by Confluent, Inc demos and examples.

 # prerequisites
 * bash